quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 negotiation (see the Versions section of {{QUIC}}), and will never be selected when choosing a version to use.

+If a client receives this parameter with any version field as zero, it MUST terminate the connection, and SHOULD use error code TRANSPORT_PARAMETER_ERROR or appropriate equivalent for the negotiated version.
+If a server receives such a parameter it MUST either terminate the connection or drop the packet.

 # Version Downgrade Prevention {#downgrade}